Subscribe

 Research It!

-• Microsoft OneNote (Best Notes Tool Ever!)
+• Microsoft OneNote (Best Notes Tool Ever!) < Until it was replaced by Notion, but keeping this up, it's still useful.

 • This is my favorite!
 I've used Evernote and GNotes, but this just works best for me.
-It sinks from my Android Phone to my Windows Computer seemlessly.
+It sinks from my Android Phone to my Windows Computer seamlessly.
 It stores all the notes I could ever want, with links.
 I wrote the entire first rough draft of my first novel in One Note before moving all of that later to Scrivener.

 • Writing: I keep research, ideas, plot line ideas, character bios, links to the thousand little things I wanted to put into the story, random ideas, all of it here.
 It's my digital brain.